Looking for the best Barbados beaches? This guide highlights the top spots for swimming, surfing and relaxation.

 If you’re visiting the area between July and October you’ll be in time for the nesting season of the friendly Hawksbill turtles that favor this area of coastline.
 As well as being able to spot them, you can also go swimming and snorkeling with them.
 Taking a trip on a catamaran is a great way to do it.
 Take a daytime cruise they sail you out to where the turtles are, with snorkelling equipment and lunch provided.

-If you prefer your beaches a little lower key, then Holetown is the place to head.
+If you prefer west coast Barbados but want somewhere a little lower key, then Holetown is the place to head.
 Just north of Sandy Lane, it’s not quite as famous as its neighbour but it has a lovely stretch of sand and is ideal for long relaxing days.
 The beach has a lifeguard and bathroom facilities, as well as special swimming zones clearly marked out by buoys so you’ll feel extra-safe while you’re in the water.